kholsinger/Hickory/README.md

 ### Roadmap

-There are a lot of improvements that I need to make before this package is ready.
+There are a lot of improvements that I need to make before this package is ready for release on CRAN.
 Here's what I have in mind, in rough sequence.

 1. Implement <img
    src="https://render.githubusercontent.com/render/math?math=f=0">